Skip to content Skip to Live Chat

 What Skills Does an Instructional Technology Specialist Need?

-To excel as an instructional technology specialist, you’ll need a range of hard and soft skills, including:
+To excel as an instructional technology specialist, you need to develop a range of hard and soft skills, including the following:

-• Tech savvy: You should understand how the technology and software commonly used in educational settings functions.
-This is key in teaching these technologies to others.
+• Technological proficiency: You should understand how the hardware and software commonly used in educational settings functions

-• Good communication: To effectively teach students, educators, and staff how to use various forms of technology, you need to be able to clearly and effectively explain these concepts.
+• Good communication: To effectively teach students, educators, and staff how to use various forms of technology, you need to be able to explain these concepts clearly.
+You should also be willing to collaborate with others and lead discussions as needed.

-• Creative problem-solving: When troubleshooting technological problems or training others on how to use a form of instructional technology, creativity is key in solving problems and working around roadblocks.
+• Creative problem-solving: When troubleshooting technological problems or training others on how to use a form of instructional technology, thinking creatively can help you solve problems and work around roadblocks.

 • Research: Strong research skills are necessary to keep up with educational trends and innovations.
-This will also be key as you determine what technologies will best meet a learner’s needs.
+These skills can help you determine which technologies will best meet a learner’s needs.

 Our Online University Degree Programs Start on the First of Every Month, All Year Long